-Every romantic film consists of a central love story that captures the audience’s imagination and incites them to root for the star-crossed protagonists.
+Every romantic film consists of a central love story that captures the audience’s imagination and incites them to root for the central couple.
 Beyond that, a romance film can belong to a variety of sub-genres and adopt all manner of styles and ever-afters.
-Take the upcoming release of I'm Your Man.
-In Maria Schrader’s off-beat, conceptual satire, we see a love story unfold which couldn’t be further from the orthodox romance conventions of a bygone era.
+Take Maria Schrader’s off-beat, conceptual satire I’m Your Man, whose unconventional love story between a woman and a robot redefines well-worn tropes.
 Indeed, even the most renowned love stories can subvert conventions.
 We only have to look to the Brontë sisters, who brought us ensnared arsonists for love rivals and gruff and spiteful saboteurs for romantic heroes.

 To celebrate the sheer diversity of this ever-popular and beloved genre, we’ve compiled a list of the very best romantic films to ever grace our screens.

 With more chemistry than Breaking Bad, Robert Redford and Barbara Streisand prove there’s merit to the saying “opposites attract”.
 Hubbell Gardiner, an Ivy-league, slack-jawed ex-jock, and Katie Morosky, a Jewish-Marxist-pacifist-activist, fall madly in love — but can their affection for one another overcome their vastly different political standings?

 As well as being a huge box-office success, the film also received accolades for its score, winning the Academy Award for both Best Original Dramatic Score and Best Original Song for the theme song ‘The Way We Were’.

 There are some films that endeavour to create their own unique and all-encompassing cinematic world, distinct from reality and the rest of the filmverse.
 Amélie is one of those films.